-If your company uses the IRS business mileage rate to reimburse employees, you are using the wrong tool for the task.
-This vehicle reimbursement approach has significant shortcomings in a normal year, but the unique challenges of the pandemic have exposed these shortcomings further.
-Let's look at three key reasons to avoid mileage reimbursement at the IRS rate.
+Businesses that use the IRS mileage rate to reimburse employees are using the wrong tool for the task.
+Let's look at three key reasons to avoid mileage reimbursement at the IRS business rate.

 Many people do not know that the IRS mileage rate is a tax deduction tool for individual taxpayers – not a business reimbursement tool.
 Using it for mileage reimbursements will over-reimburse high mileage travelers and under-reimburse low mileage travelers.

-Using the IRS rate for business mileage reimbursement works in certain situations, particularly if all the employees experience similar geographic costs and drive similar mileage amounts.
-But often drivers experience very different costs and accrue different mileage amounts, especially within companies with employees covering different regions and different territory sizes, these costs and mileage amounts will vary significantly.
+Using the IRS rate for business reimbursements may work if all the employees experience vehicle costs close to national averages and drive similar mileage amounts.
+But within companies with employees covering different regions and different territory sizes, these costs and mileage amounts will vary significantly.
 These circumstances require a customizable rate to deliver accurate and equitable reimbursements.

 How is the IRS mileage rate calculated?

-It is this wide variation between average expected costs and actual experienced costs that makes the IRS rate unsuitable in most cases as a vehicle reimbursement.
-With so many people working from home and conducting virtual meetings with clients, organizations paying mileage reimbursements need a much more flexible approach to offset employees' vehicle costs.
+This wide variation between average expected costs and actual experienced costs makes the IRS rate unsuitable in most cases as a vehicle reimbursement.

 3 key needs for vehicle reimbursement rates